open-feature/go-sdk-contrib/providers/ofrep/README.md

 This is the Go implementation of the OFREP provider.
 The provider works by evaluating flags against OFREP single flag evaluation endpoint.
-And there is no caching layer in this version.

 ## Installation